 This day-long tour, with Computing History Tour of Melbourne, combines walking and tram travel to visit a selection of places in Melbourne with links to the history of computing.

 Sites visited typically include: Monash Museum of Computing History, in Caulfield East; Old Melbourne Observatory; St Paul's Cathedral; and CSIRAC, Australia's first computer and the world's fourth, at Melbourne Museum.
 For more information on the sites visited the website.
 The schedule also includes breaks at some cafes.

 Tour pricing information (GST included)

 |Type||Valid from||Valid to||Price from($)||Price to($)|

-The tours are free (apart from the cost of tram travel and whatever you may buy at cafes on the way), but bookings are essential as capacity is limited.
+The tours are free (apart from the cost of tram travel and whatever you may buy at cafes on the way), bookings are essential as capacity is limited.
 Self-guided tours also available by visiting their website.

 Cancellation and booking policy